LongQuanNguyen/WalkPlanner/README.md

 # WalkPlanner

 A web application for optimizing walking routes on custom maps.
-Upload any map image, draw your routes, and find the most efficient path to cover all areas using advanced graph algorithms.
+Upload any map image, draw routes, and find the most efficient path to cover all areas using graph algorithm.

 ## Technical Stack